Barbronia weberi

-Barbronia weberi is a species of predatory freshwater leech in the family Salifidae.
+Barbronia weberi is a species of freshwater leech in the family Salifidae.
 It is native to southeastern Asia but has spread to other parts of the world, including Australia, South America, southern Europe and the United States.

 Description

 Barbronia weberi grows to a body length of about 2.5 to 3 cm, with individuals becoming sexually mature from a length of about 1.4 cm.
 The body is about 1.9 mm wide and the rear suction cup has a diameter of approximately 1.5 mm.
 The body surface is covered with tiny papillae and is a uniform red to dark reddish-brown colour, sometimes almost black.
 There are always three pairs of eyespots on the head.
 The segments are not externally recognizable, and the seventeen body segments each comprise five outer annulations.
 In the pharynx, there are one or two retractile stylets on each of the three jaws.
 Between the male and female sex opening of the hermaphrodite animals there are five or fewer annulations.
 On the ventral surface, there is a central accessory copulation pore next to the gonopores, but this is absent in young animals.